Nitrux/cinderward/README.md

 # Nitrux Cinderward

-A simple, no-nonsense, init-free, Wayland-friendly firewall.
+A simple, no-nonsense, init-free, Wayland-friendly GUI for firewalld.

 # Issues
 If you encounter any issues with the contents of this repository, please report them by creating an issue.